macelik/moswamanual/docs/source/background.rst

 .. figure:: figs/motifs.png

- The different sequence motifs of the aligned sequences were identified as shown with 20 sequences of a model nonamer (9-mer) position.
+ The different sequence motifs of the aligned sequences are identified as shown with 20 sequences of a model nonamer (9-mer) position.
  The “Index” nonamer is the most prevalent sequence, present in 8 of the 20 isolates.
 The “Major” variant is the most common variant of the index
  (5/20).
 “Minor” variants are multiple different repeated sequences, each with incidences less than that or occasionally equal of the major variant.
  “Unique” variants are those represented by a single aligned sequence.
 “Nonatypes” (boxed) are the distinct variant sequences at a given nonamer